Skip to main contentSkip to search

 What this means

-Suspensions follow a formal process under Part XIII of the Education Act.
-A suspension runs from 1 to 20 school days, and you can appeal it to the school board — but written notice of your intention to appeal must reach the board's designated supervisory officer within 10 school days of the start of the suspension.
-Before suspending, the school must consider mitigating factors under Ontario Regulation 472/07 — including whether the behaviour was a manifestation of a disability identified in your child's IEP, and whether individualized accommodation was actually provided.
-Act quickly: the appeal window is short.
+Suspensions follow Part XIII of the Education Act.
+The appeal clock is short.
+Written notice of your intention to appeal must reach the board's designated supervisory officer within 10 school days of the suspension start.
+A suspension can run from 1 to 20 school days.
+Before suspending, the school must consider Ontario Regulation 472/07 factors.
+This includes whether the behaviour came from a disability identified in your child's IEP.
+It also includes whether individualized accommodation was provided.

 What to do next